Transforming the learning of each student every day.

-St Joseph's is proud to be part of Catholic Education Diocese of Parramatta’s system of 80 Catholic primary and secondary schools operating across Western Sydney and the Blue Mountains providing more than 43,500 students with a high-quality, low fee Catholic education.
+St Joseph's is proud to be part of Catholic Schools Parramatta Diocese’s system of 80 Catholic primary and secondary schools operating across Western Sydney and the Blue Mountains providing more than 43,500 students with a high-quality, low fee Catholic education.

 At St Joseph's our learning environment provides security, freedom to take risks, self-discipline, challenges, and stimulation to learn.
 Students experience success and opportunities in the pursuit of personal excellence.
 They interact cooperatively in groups where they plan, share ideas and help each other.

 Parents, staff, pastor and students work together as a community, valuing and celebrating all contributions: because ‘together we can’ truly achieve great things.

 At St Joseph’s Primary we promote educational and personal excellence in our students, attending to their spiritual, intellectual, physical, social, and emotional development.

 Our crest is expressive of our community – grounded in Christ, respectful of the gifts of creation, and aware of our whole Australian heritage in spirituality and our environment.

 The bird: the spirit of creation and the sacred presence